Printing and Soft-Binding

-Oral examination - taken by some PhD thesis students after submitting their thesis.
+Oral examination - taken by PhD thesis students after submitting their thesis.
 For those enrolled from January 2014 this PhD thesis defence is mandatory.
 The Convener of Examiners sets up this oral examination for you, also known as a viva.
 The examination takes place after receiving the examiners' thesis reports.
 Check for procedures with your supervisor.

 Resources that can support you: